Visiting Gulf Islands National Park Reserve will be different than previous years. Be prepared, and know what is open

 - Respect closures for special preservation areas.
 Stay at least 100 metres from islets and other marine wildlife.
 Observe marine wildlife viewing guidelines.

-- Keep 400 metres away from killer whales when visiting Gulf Islands National Park Reserve.
+- Stay 400 metres away from killer whales when visiting Gulf Islands National Park Reserve.
 It’s the law.

 - Do not enter Interim Sanctuary Zones off the east coast of Saturna Island or south-west of North Pender Island.

 - In effect from June 1 to November 30.

 - No fishing or boating in interim sanctuary zones.